Reversing quantum dynamics with near-optimal quantum and classical fidelity: Examples and applications

-\prlsection{Applications} Due to its near optimality, the reversal operation $\rar$ can be used in any situation where classical or quantum information has been corrupted by noise with known behavior. $\rar$ has a simple definition, but whether it or a good approximation can be implemented efficiently depends on the details of the situation.
-Whether or not it can be efficiently implemented, because its error is at most twice the optimum, it can be used as a theoretical tool to obtain upper bounds on the achievable fidelities in a given situation.
+Due to its near optimality, the reversal operation \(\mathcal{R}_{\mathcal{A},\rho}\) can be used in any situation where classical or quantum information has been corrupted by noise with known behavior. \(\mathcal{R}_{\mathcal{A},\rho}\) has a simple definition, but whether it or a good approximation can be implemented efficiently depends on the details of the situation.
+Because its error is at most twice the optimum, it can be used as a theoretical tool to obtain upper bounds on the achievable fidelities in a given situation regardless of whether or not it can be efficiently implemented.
 The upper bounds can then be compared to the fidelity achieved by simpler algorithms.
 An example of this occurs in the use of stabilizer codes for quantum error-correction.
 When the noise model is independent and depolarizing, classical coding theory immediately suggests a combinatorially straightforward error-correction algorithm based on maximum likelihood error syndrome decoding.
-Comparing this method to $\rar$ suggests itself as a fruitful path of investigation with applications to asymptotic bounds in quantum coding theory~\cite{ashikhmin:qc1999b}.
+Comparing this method to \(\mathcal{R}_{\mathcal{A},\rho}\) suggests itself as a fruitful path of investigation with applications to asymptotic bounds in quantum coding theory~\cite{Ashikhmin2000a,Ashikhmin2000b}.
+More generally, for any encoding scheme capable of transmitting quantum information through a given channel at a given rate when appropriate decoding is used, \(\mathcal{R}_{\mathcal{A},\rho}\) may be used to provide such a decoding, with \(\mathcal{A}\) taken to be the concatenation of encoding and noise.

 Another application is to query complexity for quantum oracles.
-Here we are given a quantum black box implementing an unknown quantum operation from some set.
+In this case, we are given a quantum black box implementing an unknown quantum operation from some set.
 A simple method for attempting to determine which operation we are given is to apply it to copies of some input state and attempt to distinguish the output state.
-A bound on the probability of success can then be obtained by using bounds such as the one of Theorem~\ref{theorem:2}.
-This was how the fact that the hidden subgroup problem has low query complexity was first realized~\cite{Ettinger99b}.
+A bound on the probability of success can then be obtained by using bounds such as the one of Thm.~\ref{thm3}.
+This was how the fact that the hidden subgroup problem has low query complexity was first realized~\cite{Ettinger1999}.